ElDudorino/Asus-G701VI-Bios/README.md

 G701VIAS_304_V2.rom, has additionally all Raid options unlocked.
 Through these options you can configure what type of raid you need (Raid 0, 1, 5, 10).
 I tried to completely disable Raid by keeping Sata Controller enabled and disable all raid configurations.
 My native Linux installation did not boot and a live usb Kali 2017-1 didn't recognised the disk either.

-So far, the only solution seems to be to disable Sata.
+So far, the only way to install Linux on G701VI, seems to be to disable SATA Controller.

 Anyone interested, can experiment with these settings and comment.